I am a MAID provider. It’s the most meaningful—and maddening—work I do. Here's why. - Macleans.ca

 Crucially, the law does not require a clinician to sit with the patient and have a meaningful discussion about their desire for death—and what social and societal factors might be playing a part.
 I’m trying to put that lens into the education curriculum we’re developing for clinicians, but it needs to be written into the law to have the weight of a legal requirement.

 The MAID track for people without a terminal illness stipulates that the clinician must have “discussed with the person the reasonable and available means to relieve the person’s suffering, and agree that the person has given serious consideration to those means.”
 I don’t think that’s sufficient.
 It should say something like “the clinician has to agree that there have been reasonable attempts at treatment.”
-The practice guidelines and training recommend this, but they are optional, and different jurisdictions and providers will adopt them unevenly.
+The practice guidelines and training will suggest this, but they are optional recommendations, and different jurisdictions and providers will adopt them unevenly.

 Early on, I had a young patient who had cancer with a 65 per cent chance of cure.
 This person refused any treatment, and two other MAID assessors agreed they met all the eligibility criteria, in that they had a grievous and irremediable condition—it was irremediable because they didn’t want the treatments available.
 That’s what the law currently states: as long as the patient doesn’t want the treatment, their condition is considered irremediable—even if there are effective treatments.